Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 A controller that ignores these rules will damage real state.
 Encode them in the agent that reads the data.

 1. Never act on an element with confidence below 0.6.
 Log it and skip it.
 2. Never act on type code_content or text_label.
 They are context, not targets.
 3. Map the action field to exactly one primitive: click is a single click at center; double_click is a double click; type is click then send keystrokes; none means do nothing.
 4. Always click center, never a corner.
 Clamp center to the image bounds before clicking.
 5. Treat cursor as a snapshot taken at capture time.
 If the agent moves the pointer between capture and action, the cursor object is stale; re-query or re-capture before relying on it.
 6. Trust cursor.control_type fully for "what is under the pointer right now"; it is read from the OS, not inferred from pixels.
 Use it to confirm hover-triggered menus and tooltips.
 7. If cursor.over_element_id is set, the pointer already rests on that element; for a hover-only action you may skip the move, and for a click you may click without re-locating.
+8. Use screen_text.raw_text for semantic context (reading terminal output, finding error messages, understanding document content).
+Use elements array only for precise interaction coordinates.
-8. After every action, re-capture and re-run analysis.
+9. After every action, re-capture and re-run analysis.
 Confirm the expected change happened (title changed, a menu appeared, text was entered) before the next action.
 If nothing changed, the click missed; retry at most once, then stop.
-9. If screen_state.has_dialog or has_popup is true, handle the overlay first; never click through it.
+10. If screen_state.has_dialog or has_popup is true, handle the overlay first; never click through it.
-10. If screen_state.has_loading is true, wait and re-capture; never act on a half-rendered screen.
+11. If screen_state.has_loading is true, wait and re-capture; never act on a half-rendered screen.
-11. Keep a per-session memory keyed by (active_window.title, type, text).
+12. Keep a per-session memory keyed by (active_window.title, type, text).
 If the same logical element worked before, prefer its last known center over a fresh low-confidence detection.

 ## Accuracy Analysis

 -   Coordinate accuracy: pixel-perfect, within 1 to 3 pixels, resolution-independent, no calibration.
-- Text accuracy: 95 to 99 percent after contrast normalization and regex cleaning; theme-independent.
+-   Element text accuracy: 95 to 99 percent after contrast normalization and regex cleaning; theme-independent.
+-   Full-screen text accuracy: 90 to 95 percent via PSM 3 auto-segmentation; captures terminal logs, status bars, and dense content that region detection misses; adds <1 second processing time.
 -   Classification accuracy: control-type-first classification plus reconciliation removes the editor-tab-as-input and line-number-as-input failures; the confidence field makes remaining uncertainty explicit and actionable.
 -   Cursor accuracy: position and the control under it are exact, read from the OS at capture instant.
-- Token efficiency: filtering removes code lines, line numbers, terminal echo, and static labels, typically cutting the element list by 80 to 90 percent; the cursor adds a single small object.
+-   Token efficiency: filtering removes code lines, line numbers, terminal echo, and static labels from the elements array, typically cutting it by 80 to 90 percent; screen_text is capped at 2500 characters to prevent context explosion while preserving semantic context.

 ## Known Scaling Limitations

 -   CPU inference is 70 to 90 seconds per frame.
 This is a perception layer for deliberate automation, not a real-time loop.
 -   Text under roughly 10 pixels, thin anti-aliased fonts, and text over busy wallpapers can still be missed even after contrast normalization.
+-   Full-screen OCR (PSM 3) may merge adjacent UI panels into single lines on extremely dense layouts; the elements array remains authoritative for precise interaction.
 -   Apps that draw their own UI without an accessibility tree (some games, canvas-only web apps, custom Electron builds) return an empty control type, dropping those elements to the 0.40 tier, which the contract then refuses to act on.
 That is correct behavior: the system declines to guess rather than click blindly.
 -   The cursor object is a single-instant snapshot; between capture and action the user or another process may move the pointer, so the controller must re-query before acting on it.
 -   Multi-monitor setups require ImageGrab.grab(all_screens=True) plus per-monitor DPI handling; only single-monitor is tested.
 -   The keyword heuristic list is English-only.
 Non-English UI text falls back to control type, which is why classification by control type is mandatory rather than optional.

 ## Citation